Pennsylvania Department of Corrections

 Do not bring gifts or money for your incarcerated loved one.
 Funds may be added to their commissary account through JPay.
 SCIs will not accept money to be placed on their account.

-Visitors are expected to dress appropriately and avoid clothing styles that are revealing or provocative.
-Women should wear bras; however, we advise against underwire bras because underwire may prevent the visitor from successfully passing through the metal detector, which would cause the visit to be denied.
+Visitors must dress appropriately and avoid clothing styles that are revealing or provocative.
+While women should wear bras, underwire bras are discouraged.
+Underwire may prevent the visitor from passing through the metal detector—which would cause the visit to be denied.

 The following items are prohibited: